 With restaurants just starting to open back up, many of us have been cooking more meals than normal.
 Plus, limiting time spent at grocery stores can mean that we’re eating the same foods over and over (and over!) again.
 “Time for a refresh!” says Harada.
 “Meal planning sounds boring, but it’s amazing because it helps you plan out your meals and your grocery store trips.
 Find some new healthy recipes that you want to cook, and plan to try at least one per week!”

-Protein bars like fermented organic vegan proteins+ bars can be a savior for those days when you don’t want to whip up a snack or a picnic.
+Protein bars like fermented organic vegan proteins+ bars and clean collagen bars can also be a savior for those days when you don’t want to whip up a snack or a picnic.

 “I’m not drinking enough water.”

 Going to get a glass of water or beverage while in the office is a big part of office culture and habits.
 “To stay hydrated in this new normal routine, you’ll need to find some exciting ways to spice up your H2O,” says Harada.
 You can make iced herbal tea or infuse your water with fresh fruit, which can be more fun to drink than plain water.
-Harada also likes to add a scoop of lightly flavoured collagen to water for additional skin, hair and nail benefits. “collagen+ comes lightly flavored pineapple berry to really make your water fun to drink.
-I shake up a scoop in a big jar of water, add ice and sip all afternoon.”
+Harada also likes to add a scoop of lightly flavoured collagen to water for additional skin, hair and nail benefits. “clean collagen comes in two lightly flavoured options to really make your water fun to drink.
+I shake up a scoop in a big jar of water, add ice and sip all afternoon.